cincospenguinos/LaMortVoit/README.md

 ## MANDATORY

-- [ ] Create third level
+- [ ] Ending with the safe

-* Figure out way to inform the player of the voir scene and how to change the eyes
+- [ ] Figure out way to inform the player of the voir scene and how to change the eyes

 ## SECONDARY